Labyrinths & Liontaurs

 This game is released freely online at my site at cayzle.com/LnL.
 Some day there will be a PDF version at my free downloads page.
 If you have paid a couple bucks for a PDF version on a site such as Drive-Thru RPG, well, by charging a couple bucks there, I can get them to include it in the charitable bundle assortments that they offer on the regular, so I hope you do not mind having made a contribution to a worthy cause -- either to a genuine charity or even to myself, and it is much appreciated.

-Like Cory Doctorow says, quoting Woody Guthrie's copyright notice for "This Land Is Your Land" ...
+Speaking of free, like Cory Doctorow says, quoting Woody Guthrie's copyright notice for "This Land Is Your Land" ...
 "Copyrighted in U.S., under Seal of Copyright # 154085, for a period of 28 years, and anybody caught singin' it without our permission, will be mighty good friends of ourn, cause we don’t give a dern.
 Publish it.
 Write it.
 Sing it.
 Swing to it.
 Yodel it.
 We wrote it, that’s all we wanted to do."
 That's my spirit with this game, within the limits of the Open Game License, of course.
 Well, okay, one exception.
 The name of the game -- "Labyrinths & Liontaurs" -- is "product identity," that is, a trademark not covered by the OGL.
 If you fork my game, give it your own darn name!

 Colophon